Twisted moments of L-functions and spectral reciprocity: Introduction

 The general strategy of the proof is simple to describe.
 We apply the Petersson and/or Kuznetsov spectral summation formula, followed by the ${\rm GL}(3)$ Voronoi formula.
 In this way, the Kloosterman sums become ${\rm GL}(1)$-exponentials of the form $e(n \bar{d}/c)$, to which we can apply the additive reciprocity formula

 Now we reverse all transformations, i.e.\ we apply the ${\rm GL}(3)$ Voronoi formula in the other direction and the Kuznetsov formula backwards to arrive at a ``dualized'' spectral sum.
 The application of \eqref{rec} makes this procedure non-involutory and yields the desired reciprocity formula.
+Note that in our application $c$ will be divisible by $q$ and $d$ by $\ell$, so the formula \eqref{rec} moves information from the primes dividing $q$ to the primes dividing $\ell$ as well as the infinite prime, because the right most exponential is treated as an archimedean weight function.

 Experience has shown that this type of simple back-of-an-envelope heuristics can lead to enormous technical challenges.
 In this paper we have tried to present an approach that exploits structural features (including higher rank tools) as much as possible and circumvents many of the well-known technical problems.